-In this 23 October 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on state involvement in marriage, last names in marriage, marrying someone for a green card, being too much crazy in love, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 23 October 2011, I answered questions on state involvement in marriage, last names in marriage, marrying someone for a Green Card, being too much crazy in love, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: As usual, I've been tending to Dr. Gimpy.
 I've also been programming for new web site, particularly splitting the audio files per question for the archives.
 Everything should be ready for launch in the first webcast in November, if not a bit sooner!